 - Abnormal flexion posture of PIPJ.

-- Painless without swelling
+- Painless without swelling.

-- Often bilateral and involves the little finger
+- Often bilateral and involves the little finger.

-Often caused by abnormal lumbrical insertion (HINT: pain on passive extension), short FDS tendon, abnormal extensor mechanism.
+Often caused by abnormal lumbrical insertion (HINT: pain on passive extension), short FDS tendon, and abnormal extensor mechanism.

 The differential diagnosis includes:

-- Traumatic PIPJ injury
+- Traumatic PIPJ injury.

-- Arthrogryposis: congenital, ulnar deviation, multiple joints
+- Arthrogryposis: congenital, ulnar deviation, multiple joints.

 - Symphalangism (failure of joint formation) if no skin creases.